-The purpose of the Management Committee is to support the Chief Executive Officer as the core management team to develop and implement the Company's strategy as approved by the Board of Directors, monitor and evaluate performance across all areas of the business, and manage the day-to-day activities of the business.
-As at 31 December 2023, the members of the Management Committee consisted of the President and Chief Executive Officer (Chair), Chief Financial Officer/Chief Operations Officer, Chief Underwriting Officers, Chief Executive of UK Regional, Chief Risk Officer, Chief Administrative Officer, Chief Actuary, Chief Reinsurance and Exposure Officer, Chief Strategy & Distribution Officer, Managing Director of Managing Agency, Chief Compliance Officer, General Counsel, Chief HR Officer and Chief Information Officer.
+The purpose of the Management Committee is to support the Chief Executive Officer as the core management team to develop and implement the Company's strategy as approved by the Board, monitor and evaluate performance across all areas of the business, and manage the day-to-day activities of the business.
+As at 31 December 2024, the members of the Management Committee consisted of the President and Chief Executive Officer (Chair), Deputy Chief Executive Officer, Chief Financial Officer, Chief Operations Officer, Chief Underwriting Officer - Short Tail, Chief Underwriting Officer - Long Tail, Chief Risk Officer, Chief Actuary, Chief Strategy & Distribution Officer and Chief HR Officer.